ebouchut/ebouchut.github.io/content/draft/2021-07-14-git_checkout_dash.md

 You are used to use `cd` in the shell (*bash*, *zsh*) to change folder then `cd -` to go back to the folder you were previously in.

-Good news, `git` offers a similar kind of shortcut when switching branches.
+Good news, `git` offers a similar shorthand when switching branches.

 <!--more-->
 Below, we first change directory to go from `folderA` to `folderB`,